resttime/cl-liballegro/Demos/Outdated Demos/README.md

-These demos are kept for historical purposes.
+These demos are kept for historical purposes and are likely broken.